 🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

-Whether you’re new to pressing or looking to improve your current levels of quality and yield, this short guide will help you understand the importance of using bags when pressing rosin and how to determine the right bag for your setup.
+Whether you’re new to pressing or looking to improve your current levels of quality and yield, this short guide will help you understand the importance of using rosin filter bags when pressing rosin and how to determine the right bag for your setup.

 A rosin bag is used to hold cannabis flowers, kief, or bubble hash while being pressed between heated plates.
-Rosin bags provides a barrier through which rosin separates from the source material, which leaves a final product that’s free from impurities.
+Rosin bags provide a barrier through which rosin separates from the source material, which leaves a final product that’s free from impurities.

 Rosin bags are also used to achieve a more consistent density within the packed flower, kief, or hash so that rosin can flow freely from your material and onto the parchment.
 Working the rosin bag and contents between your fingers, you can work out any inconsistencies or small gaps in your source material by eliminating pockets between pieces of flowers.
 This consistently packed material will optimize your rosin yield.